 [Be sure to learn everything you can about your legal rights in the state where you live and where you may travel to and through.]

-Grace Martial Arts Fellowship Newsletters 2003-3 – Grace Martial Arts
+Martial Arts Training Drills – Part Seven – Grace Martial Arts

 We thank you for the opportunity to share this special series with you.
 You can read the entire series in this free Ebook.
 We also invite you to share the ebook with others.